ccs-amsterdam/digitaltrackingworkshop18/README.md

 * [Participants](http://digitaltrackingworkshop.ccs.amsterdam/#participants)
 * [Schedule](preliminary_schedule.md)
 * [We welcome you to add talking points or make any suggestions by making [issues](https://github.com/ccs-amsterdam/digitaltrackingworkshop18/issues).
+* Bibliography of [relevant papers](https://github.com/ccs-amsterdam/digitaltrackingworkshop18/files/2522576/literature.pdf) from participants, composed by [Felicia](https://github.com/FeLoe).
+Let us know if you have any papers that should be added!

 Event hashtag is `#DigitalTracking18`